tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 ## IX. <a id="section9">`let` or `var`?
  - In this document we have been using the ES6 "way" of  `let` and `const` to declare variables and constants.
-Out on the web you are commonly going to see the older (ES5 and earlier) `var` keyword used to declare variables.
+Out on the web you are frequently going to see the older (ES5 and earlier) `var` keyword used to declare variables.
 In this course, we recommend that you NOT use `var` to declare variables, as the variables that `var` declares are *scoped to functions*, rather than the *block scoping* of `let` and `const`.
  - As most of the major programming languages - except Python - utilize *block scoped* variables exclusively, programming with block-scoped variables (like `let` gives us) is what you are used to.
  - There definitely ARE some use cases for `var`, you can read some discussion about this here:
      - https://hackernoon.com/why-you-shouldnt-use-var-anymore-f109a58b9b70